Ashwagandha for Sleep: The Stress-Sleep Loop Explained by 5 RCTs

 A separate 2024 meta-analysis (PMID: 39083548) evaluated both anxiety and insomnia outcomes together and confirmed ashwagandha’s efficacy for insomnia, with particular benefit in populations where sleep disruption was driven by chronic stress rather than primary insomnia.

 What the evidence does not show: there are no studies demonstrating ashwagandha improves sleep in people with sleep apnoea, primary insomnia disorder (not stress-related), or circadian rhythm disorders.
-The benefit appears to operate specifically through the cortisol-reduction pathway, which means stress-related sleep disruption is the target population.
+Traditional use suggests it may be most relevant for stress-related sleep disruption.

 The Sleep-Onset Window

-Sleep onset latency — how long it takes you to fall asleep after lying down — is one of the most sensitive markers of cortisol load.
+Sleep onset latency — how long it takes you to fall asleep after lying down — has been traditionally associated with stress response.
 In the meta-analysis, this was the parameter that showed the earliest response.
-Some participants reported noticeable improvement in sleep onset at week 2, well before the full 8-week cortisol recalibration had run its course.
+Some participants reported noticeable improvement in sleep onset at week 2, well before the full 8-week period had run its course.

 In practice: if you are using ashwagandha primarily for sleep, take it 30–60 minutes before bed with a light meal or a glass of warm milk (fat aids withanolide absorption).
 You may notice sleep onset improving within 2 weeks.
 Full benefit to sleep quality and total sleep time typically manifests at 6–8 weeks.